RestlessMystic/GettingDataAssignment/README.md

 This Repo has been created for the Course Project of Getting and Cleaning Data Course by Coursera.

-This Repo has three files.
+This Repo has four files.

 1. Readme.md : This file explains the contents of the Repo
 2. run_analysis.R : R code that process the data set to obtain the required output.
 3. Codebook : R Markup file which explains the variables used in the data
+4. output.txt : Output file

 ### Running